Jenniferwonder/obsidian-config/Resources/Engish-Learning/Steve Jobs Speech at Stanford.md

 ---
-title: Steve Jobs Speech at Stanford
+Title: Steve Jobs Speech at Stanford
 tags: English
-started: 2023-01-13 Fri
+DateStarted: 2023-01-13
 due:
-modified: 2023-04-10 Mon
+DateModified: 2023-04-10 Mon
 status:
 ---

 ## Sources

 - [ENGLISH SPEECH | STEVE JOBS: Stanford Speech(English Subtitles) - YouTube](https://www.youtube.com/watch?v=1i9kcBHX2Nw&list=PLosaC3gb0kGBH20jtgs5M0iaMLoUYf-rH)

 ## Useful Expressions

 #### 1. Opening Remarks/ Topic

 I'm honored to be with you **today** for your commencement from one of the finest universities in the world.
 **Truth be told** = to be honest/ to tell you the truth
 This is the closest I've ever gotten to a college graduation.
 Today **I wanna** tell you three stories from my life.
 That's it.
 No big deal.
 Just three stories.

 #### 2. First Story

 The first story is about **connecting the dots**.
 I **dropped out of** Reed College after the first six months, but then **stayed around** as a **drop-in** for another 18 months **or so** before I really **quit**.
 So why did I **drop out**?